 The wealth tax scenarios in the research paper that are closest to the wealth taxes outlined by the Deputy in his questions are the high threshold-large exemptions scenario (which best matches the scenario set out in PQ 21934/19), and the high threshold-no exemptions scenarios (which best matches the scenario outlined in PQ 21932/19) in Table 5 of the Department of Finance/ESRI study.

 The first of these scenarios (high threshold-large exemption) has a personal threshold of €1.0 million (doubled if married and a €500,000 increase per child), applies a 1% tax rate and excludes farms, the household main residence, business and pension assets.
 This scenario, given the distribution of household wealth in Ireland in 2013, is estimated to raise €53 million as outlined in Table 8 of the Department of Finance/ESRI study.
-The research notes that its tax revenue estimates are static; in other words, no behavioral response to the tax is modeled.
+The research notes that its tax revenue estimates are static; in other words, no behavioural response to the tax is modelled.
 The estimate of €53 million, therefore, is likely to be an upper estimate of the revenue that could be raised.

 The second scenario (high threshold-no exemption), applies a 1% tax rate but allows for no exclusions.
 This scenario, given the distribution of household wealth in Ireland in 2013, is estimated to raise €248 million as outlined in Table 8 of the Department of Finance/ESRI study.
-Again, the research notes that its tax revenue estimates are static; in other words, no behavioral response to the tax is modeled.
+Again, the research notes that its tax revenue estimates are static; in other words, no behavioural response to the tax is modelled.
 The estimate of €248 million, therefore, is also likely to be an upper estimate of the revenue that could be raised.